AllenDang/giu/README.md

 ## Install

-The backend of giu depends on OpenGL 3.3, make sure your environment supports it (so far as I known some Virtual Machines like VirualBox doesn't support it).
+The backend of giu depends on OpenGL 3.3, make sure your environment supports it (as far as I know, some Virtual Machines like VirtualBox doesn't support it).

 ### MacOS